 The fundraising mechanism

-One of the main functionalities of the dApp is to use technology as a fundraising mechanism, which is enabled thanks to the escrow contract linked to the STO.
+One of the main functionalities of the dApp is to use technology as a fundraising mechanism, which is enabled thanks to the escrow contract linked to the Security Token Offering (STO).

 STOs dedicated token will be generated within an STO factory that will deploy an ERC20 token contract for each new tokenization.